-Curtis attended Isaiah Milligan Terrell High School, the only African American public High School in Fort Worth, from 1948 to 1951.
+Curtis began musical studies early, and by the age of 12, he had mastered the alto saxophone and the acoustic guitar.
+Curtis attended Isaiah Milligan Terrell High School, the only African American public high school in Fort Worth, from 1948 to 1951.
 There he was active and exceptional in the band with the woodwind instruments.
-However, his principal instruments were the Alto and Tenor Saxophones.
+However, his principal instruments were the alto and tenor saxophones.

 Curtis performed globally and was the recipient of numerous awards, including the 1970 Best R&B Instrumental Performance Grammy for his version of Joe South’s “Games People Play.”

-Curtis’ selected albums were: Have Tenor Sax, Will Blow (1959), King Soul (1960), The New Scene of King Curtis (1960), Night Train (1961), Country Soul (1962), Soul Serenade (1964), Play Great Memphis Hits (1967), Memphis Soul Stew (1967), Sax in Motion (1968), Get Ready (1970), and Blues at Montreux (1971).
-His last album was Live at Fillmore West (1971) where he backed Aretha Franklin in what was called by many music critics, one of the best albums of the rock era.
+Curtis’ albums included: Have Tenor Sax, Will Blow (1959), King Soul (1960), The New Scene of King Curtis (1960), Night Train (1961), Country Soul (1962), Soul Serenade (1964), Play Great Memphis Hits (1967), Memphis Soul Stew (1967), Sax in Motion (1968), Get Ready (1970), and Blues at Montreux (1971).
+His last album was Live at Fillmore West (1971) where he backed Aretha Franklin; many music critics called it one of the best albums of the rock era.

 King Curtis was engaged to jazz singer Modeen Broughton but never married or had children.
 He died from multiple stab wounds at the Roosevelt Hospital in New York on August 13, 1971, following a fight with a man at a brownstone he owned at 50 West 86th Street.
 He was 37 at the time of his death.
 King Curtis was posthumously inducted into the Rock and Roll Hall of Fame in 2000.